 Our master craftsman are upholstery experts, we not only supply the Royal Family and Royal Household with mattresses and divans, but we also undertake bespoke upholstery commissions for the Royal Family – we recently replaced the banquet seating for the Ballroom at Buckingham Palace.

-Hypnos is proud to be the only active bed supplier to the Royal family and royal Household and have supplied bedding products to many of the Royal residences including Buckingham Palace, Windsor Castle, St.James Palace, Balmoral Castle, Sandringham House, The Palace of Holyroodhouse and Kensington Palace.
+Hypnos is proud to be the only luxury bed maker to actively supply the Royal family, Royal Household and the Royal residences including Buckingham Palace, Windsor Castle, St.James Palace, Balmoral Castle, Sandringham House, The Palace of Holyroodhouse and Kensington Palace.